The extraordinary story of a very ordinary little cup.

-Two boys sat cowering against the cold stone wall, huddled in their ragged clothes for warmth they wouldn’t find.
+Two boys sat cowering against the cold stone wall, huddled in their ragged clothes for the warmth they wouldn’t find.
 Their limbs seemed strangely long, so stick-like were their thin arms and legs.
-Between them sat a rather plain looking little tin cup sporting a little dent and kind of ugly.
+Between them sat a rather plain-looking little tin cup sporting a little dent and kind of ugly.
 They picked this spot because this was where the people with money came to eat and drink.
 Their eyes locked on every passerby, following them, pleading, hollow and sunken with hunger and desperation.
 Later, they would move to the back of the building to fight with other children over the meager scraps from the garbage.
-The workers in the restaurant mostly picked out anything reasonably edible to bring home to their families before the trash made it to the back ally.
+The restaurant workers mostly picked out anything reasonably edible to bring home to their families before the trash made it to the back ally.

-After this shuffled a wraith of a woman, scrawny and dirty; eyes withdrawn and empty.
+After this shuffled a wraith of a woman, scrawny and dirty; eyes withdrew and empty.
 She paused before them, not looking at them, and just stood there.
-At last she turned to stare down at the boys with those empty lifeless eyes.
+At last, she turned to stare down at the boys with those empty, lifeless eyes.
 Her eyes scared them.
 They shrunk into themselves, wishing she would just go away.

 The scary woman reached into her dirty coat.
 She knelt down and gently laid a single coin in the little tin cup.
 With a satisfied nod, she got up with a slight wobble, weak from hunger.
 The boys would eat today instead of her.
 She shuffled off down the street and vanished around a corner.

 The boys stared after her, eyes wide in wonder at the starving homeless woman who gave when even the wealthiest just ignored them.